July 8-9, 2025

 7500 Wean Hall, Carnegie Mellon University

 Join us for a dynamic two-day workshop bringing together researchers in 2D materials from across Pittsburgh's universities.
 This collaborative gathering, supported by the Pittsburgh Quantum Institute (PQI), aims to foster synergistic connections between local research groups while showcasing cutting-edge work in this rapidly evolving field.
 Participants will share their current research through presentations, engage in roundtable discussions, and network with colleagues during informal sessions.
 The workshop will also feature keynote talks by leading researchers beyond Pittsburgh, providing fresh perspectives and potential partnership opportunities.
-A dedicated student poster session will highlight emerging research from graduate students.
+There will also be a dedicated student round table discussion with faculty.
 Whether your focus is synthesis, characterization, theory, or applications, this workshop offers a unique opportunity to strengthen Pittsburgh's 2D materials community and spark new collaborative initiatives.

 Program Committee: